priyald/Streaming-Platform-Search/README.md

   <li>Being able to add streaming sites owned and their subscription level to database</li>
 </ul>

+Also, implement immediate links to webpages/apps where show is available to watch.
+Raise error if the webpages/apps are not logged in once personalised.

 Side note: also make csv file personal and accessible to each user